flathub/chat.delta.desktop/README.md

 DESKTOP_CHECKOUT=v1.45.4
 ```

-The script then gives you the commit hashes you should add to the build manifest, there you need to also specify branch/tag.
+~~The script then gives you the commit hashes you should add to the build manifest, there you need to also specify branch/tag.~~ not nessesary anymore.

 After that, build it locally (if your computer is likely faster than CI, so debugging locally is quicker).
 ```